mahajan-codes/flashcard_saas/README.md

 npm install node
 ```
 ## Usage
-Step 1: Enter your query/question.
+- Step 1: Enter your query/question.
-Step 2: Press the Generate button.
+- Step 2: Press the Generate button.
-Step 3: The flashcard loads and are ready for you.
+- Step 3: The flashcard loads and is ready for you.